 Those last for two seasons, the last of which, ending in 1937, also sees Major McLaughlin’s all-American experiment fizzling out.
 That summer, Mrs. McLaughlin is called to California to consult on the RKO movie Fred Astaire and Ginger Rogers are making about her former dancing life.
 Castles In The Air is the working title; it’s touted as a “musical comedy biography.”
 There’s talk, fleetingly, of Irene playing her own mother, but that doesn’t quite work out.
 When the film opens in 1939, the title on the marquee is the more prosaic The Story of Vernon and Irene Castle.

-In September, Irene returns to Chicago, taking up residence at the Ambassador Hotel with her two children, 12-year-old Barbara, and William, 8, along with Mrs. Philby, her personal maid.
+In September of ’37, Irene returns to Chicago, taking up residence at the Ambassador Hotel with her two children, 12-year-old Barbara, and William, 8, along with Mrs. Philby, her personal maid.
 After Major McLaughlin shows up to spirit Barbara away, things gets nasty fast, in a very public way.
-She files for divorce, charging her husband with cruelty.
+Irene files for divorce, charging her husband with cruelty.

 News of the case fills the newspapers as the couple trades allegations of physical abuse and extravagant spending.
 The McLaughlins are eager to talk, as is George Enzinger, a prominent advertising executive described as a “good friend” of Mrs. McLaughlin’s.